zhinst/laboneq-applications/examples/guide-building-blocks.md

 )
 ```

-### Inspect the experiment TaskBook
+### Inspect the experiment Workflow

 +++

-Inspect the input parameters to the `amplitude_rabi.run` `Taskbook`
+Inspect the input parameters to the `amplitude_rabi` `Workflow`

 ```{code-cell} ipython3
 rabi_tb.input
 ```

-Inspect the tasks inside the taskbook
+Inspect the tasks inside the Workflow

 ```{code-cell} ipython3
 result = rabi_tb.run()